-In view of ancient India’s knowledge and tradition, Kapila Muni is seen as a proof of Sankhya Darshan (one of the six schools of Hindu philosophy).
-Sage Kapila’s importance is also given more weight as he is supposed to be the fifth incarnation of Lord Vishnu (part of the Hindu Trinity of Brahma, Vishnu and Mahesh).
+In view of ancient India’s knowledge and tradition, Maharshi Kapil is seen as a proof of Sankhya Darshan (one of the six schools of Hindu philosophy).
+But Sage Kapil’s importance is also considered more as he is supposed to be the fifth incarnation of Lord Vishnu.

 According to an ancient story, Kapil was the son of Devhuti (daughter of Manu) and Sage Kardam.
-When Sage Kardam was leaving for penance, Devhuti told him that she did not want to come in his way of penance but she wanted him to give her a theologian (person having the knowledge of the science of the nature of God and of the foundations of religious belief) who will free him from the debt of Pitruroon (one of the three debts on a man from which he is freed when he begets a son) and show the path of salvation to this world.
-Sage Kardam said, “So be it “and went for devout austerity.
+When Sage Kardam was leaving for penance, then Devhuti told him that she did not want to come in his way of penance but she wanted him to give her a theologian (one who is learned about the study of the nature of God and religious truth) who will free him from the debt of Pitruroon (one of the three debts on a man from which he is freed when he begets a son) and show the path of salvation to this world.
+Sage Kardam said, “So be it “and went for devout austerity after a few days.
 Few months later, Devhuti gave birth to a son who was believed to be the fifth incarnation of Lord Vishnu.
 After Kapil’s birth, his mother started living a pious life.

-Historians believed Kapil to be born 700 years before the birth of Lord Buddha (500BC).
+Historians believed Kapil to be born 700 years before the birth of Lord Buddha.
 Kapil gave a perfect order to the chief knowledgeable Upanishad (a branch of the Vedas which contain discourses on Divine knowledge), and demonstrated Sankhya Darshan.

 According to an ancient story, King Sagar’s horse from the Ashvamedh Yagya was stolen by Indra and left outside the ashram of Sage Kapil.
 After sometime, King Sagar’s sixty thousand sons went in search of the horse in all the three worlds and reached near Sage Kapil’s ashram.
 There they saw their horse and thought Kapil to be the culprit and insulted him.
 At this Kapil got angry and burnt them to ashes.
-Later he said that these boys would attain deliverance only with the water of Ganga.
-After two- three generations of Sagars, when Bhagiratha brought Ganga onto the earth, then sons of Sagar attained deliverance.
+Later he said that these boys will attain deliverance only with the water of Ganga.
+After two- three generations of Sagar, when Bhagirath brought Ganga onto the earth, then Sagar’s sons attained deliverance.

 In the study and history of Hindu philosophy, Sage Kapil has attained an important status in the form of a theologian (person having the knowledge of the science of the nature of God and of the foundations of religious belief).